 So, how should we look at driving Non-Value-Added efforts out of our company?
 Here are a few techniques that can help you address this challenging issue:

-- Don’t assume more is better.
 This old mind trick is still common for many workers, especially those who spend little time planning and even less time thinking out the most effective way to complete tasks.
-Therefore, require all your workers to be more consistent on lining-out their daily and weekly work and you will immediately realize less money being spent.
+Therefore, require all your workers to be more consistent on lining-out their daily and weekly work, and you will immediately realize less money being spent.

-- Identify Any Work Process that Requires Duplication & Delete!
 Any work process that requires any duplication of effort should be seriously reviewed with the likely result of deleting one of the efforts.
 For example, I’ve observed contractors who have multiple “inspectors” on proposals before they go to customers.
 Now, if you fear that an estimator is going to make mistakes, and install as many as three or four individuals to review the bid, then you might have the wrong person doing the estimating.
-Having another pair of experienced eyes review the bid can be very helpful -- but adding a third, fourth, even fifth “inspector” to the process slows it down and never addresses the trust we have in those who estimate.
-Don’t be foolish; certainly larger or complicated jobs might require more observers but just be aware of any process that you are duplicating and stop the practice!
+Having another pair of experienced eyes review the bid can be very helpful — but adding a third, fourth, even fifth “inspector” to the process slows it down and never addresses the trust we have in those who estimate.
+Don’t be foolish; certainly larger or complicated jobs might require more observers, but just be aware of any process that you are duplicating and stop the practice!

 - calling on customers